Bhutanese refugees: Third country resettlement

 For many years the government of Nepal did not allow resettlement for Bhutanese refugees.
 This only changed in the second half of the 2000s after lengthy negotiations.
-Bhutanese refugees were an attractive group for receiving countries as they posed much less of a security risk as for example Iraqi, Somali or Afghan refugees.
+Bhutanese refugees were an attractive group for receiving countries as they were perceived as posing much less of a security risk.

 The UNHCR and different partners that formed the "Core Group on Bhutanese Refugees in Nepal" announced in 2007 to resettle the majority of the 108,000 registered Bhutanese refugees.
 The U.S. offered to take 60,000 and began receiving them in 2008.
 Australia, Canada, Norway, the Netherlands and Denmark offered to resettle 10,000 each and New Zealand offered to resettle 600 refugees over a period of five years starting in 2008.
 By January 2009, more than 8,000 and by November 2010, more than 40,000 Bhutanese refugees were resettled in various countries.
 Canada offered to accept additional 6,500 Bhutanese refugees by the end of 2014.
 Norway has already resettled 200 Bhutanese refugees and Canada has agreed to accept up to 5000 through to 2012.

 In November 2015 it was announced that 100,000 refugees have been resettled abroad (85 percent of them to the USA) and in February 2017 the number rose to a total of 108,513.
 By 2019 January around 112,800 have been resettled abroad.
 These include British Bhutanese people, who have settled in the United Kingdom.

 According to Raj Khadka resettlement has provided the opportunity of starting a new life to these refugees, but the challenges that they are facing in the labour market are a big hurdle in establishing themselves in the new countries that are quite different from their own.

+Refoulement by the United States

+During the second Trump administration, groups of Nepali-speaking Bhutanese refugees who had been resettled in the United States faced deportation due to prior involvement in largely minor legal issues.
+Upon deportation, Bhutan briefly received them but quickly expelled the refugees to the Indian border, mirroring actions which led to the original refugee crisis.
+The deportees later entered Nepal illegally, to resume life in the refugee camps, and some of these individuals were subsequently detained by Nepalese authorities.

+Refoulement by the United States had effectively made the deportees stateless once again.
+A habeas corpus petition filed in Nepal's Supreme Court halted immediate deportation from Nepal of the arrivals, however human rights advocates continued to argue that the actions of all governments involved are in violation of international refugee law.

+Nepal’s Department of Immigration, after a 60-day investigation, has ordered the deportation of the individuals to Bhutan and imposed a fine of 5,000 rupees.
+Citing a provision that allows deportation of those who have entered the country on a visa, the department has asked them to submit travel documents or passports for the deportation process.
+However, rights activists have also criticized this decision of Nepal.